gregzaal/HDR-Merge/readme.md

 3. Choose the number of threads (the number of simultaneous bracketed exposures to merge).
 Use as many threads as you can without running out of RAM or freezing your computer.
 In my experience 6 threads usually works fine for 32 GB RAM.
 4. Click *Create HDRs*, and monitor the console window for progress and errors.
 5. The merged HDR images will be in a folder called `Merged` next to your original files.
 The `exr` subfolder contains the actual 32-bit HDR files, while the `jpg` folder contains tonemapped versions of those files.

+The idea here is to stitch with the JPG files (which load quickly and, being tonemapped, show more dynamic range), and then swap the JPGs out with the EXR files at the end before your final export.

 ## Example Input Folder Structure